 Units: 2.00 - CSU 2.00 hours lecture weekly Examines the nutritional needs of children, from infancy through school-age, in theory and in practice.
 Includes techniques for applying sound nutritional principles for parents and professionals at home and in the curriculum of early childhood programs.
 Techniques for involving children in planning and preparing healthy snacks will be covered.
-This course meets the requirements for 'In-Home Child Care Specialists' and Pre-school/School Age Certificates.
+(Formerly CHLDEV-173).